George Lewith Prize for General Practice

 - A written reflective summary of no more than 500 words describing how the applicant led the work and demonstrating their contribution the work.

-Applications to be emailed to Dr Georgina Fletcher
+Applications to be addressed to Dr Georgina Fletcher and sent to the NIHR SPCR mailbox

 News from past years